It's fun to work in a company where people truly BELIEVE in what they're doing!

 CERTIFICATES / LICENSES / REGISTRATION

-May be required to pass pre-employment screening that includes background and drug testing
+Must be able to pass pre-employment screening that includes background and drug testing

 JOB SPECIFIC KNOWLEDGE / SKILLS / ABILITIES